ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-03-CAD_Basics_-_Origins,_Planes,_and_Navigating_Your_Workspace_-_Education_Chapter_1_Lesson_3.md

 A) Hold Shift and drag with the left mouse button

-B) Use the scroll wheel
+B) Hold the middle mouse button and drag

-C) Hold the middle mouse button and drag
+C) Use the scroll wheel

 D) Double-click the left mouse button

 ---

-B) Use the scroll wheel
+C) Use the scroll wheel

 ///